Intelligent Document Processing in Accounting: A Practical Guide

 How IDP Fits Into Accounts Payable, Bookkeeping, Reconciliation, and Month-End

-In accounts payable document processing, that usually starts at intake.
+Accounts payable workflows usually start at intake.
 Instead of staff opening each supplier invoice, keying values, and normalizing different layouts by hand, IDP can process mixed batches, separate relevant invoice pages from cover sheets or remittance pages, and pull invoice number, date, vendor name, tax amounts, PO references, totals, and line items into one standard structure.
 If the prompt requires a specific output layout or date format, the extracted data follows that structure before the AP team reviews it.
 The value is not only speed.
 It is that AP sees exceptions earlier, before they block coding, approvals, or payment runs.

 For bookkeeping, the same logic applies to standardization.
 A bookkeeper may receive invoices, receipts, credit notes, and payroll records from multiple clients, all with different formats and naming habits.
 IDP helps normalize those inputs into consistent columns, typed dates, and usable numeric values so the output can move straight into working papers, import templates, or review spreadsheets.
 That makes accounting workflow automation more practical because the handoff is cleaner.
 The bookkeeper is no longer spending most of the time reformatting source material before any real review begins.